 - Otitis media: An official term for an ear infection, this can result in a swelling behind the ear to give you a lump.

-How To Diagnose A Lump Behind The Ear On Your Own
+A Lump Behind The Ear On Your Own

 There are certain kinds of lumps behind the ear that warrant medical attention, while some are harmless and can be left alone.
 It is always recommended to visit a doctor when you notice these lumps.
 However, some tips can help you determine potential causes of your lump.